 - Define the impacts on regulatory, accounting and tax questions.

-1) Introduction and basic principles of securitization in general
+1. Introduction and basic principles of securitisation in general

 - Main regulatory frameworks